jason-horvath/boilit-router/README.md

 ### After installation

-Make sure that your server is setup to always load you `index` file or route, as this is crucial for you app to behave properly as a single page application.
+Make sure that your server is setup to always load your `index` file or route, as this is crucial for you app to behave properly as a single page application.

 ## How To Use Routing